 This course examines the social geography of large "western" cities with emphasis on the relations between spatial form and social processes and the links between social geography and urban sociology.
-Attention is paid to the use.
+Attention is paid to the city not as an artefact but as a form of social organisation.